Universality for critical heavy-tailed network models: Metric structure of maximal components: Critical percolation on the configuration model

-\begin{remark}\normalfont Note that $w_i=1$ for all $i\in [n]$ implies that $\mathscr{W}_{\sss (i)}=|\mathscr{C}_{\sss (i)}|$, and thus Theorem~\ref{thm:susceptibility} holds for the usual susceptibility functions defined in terms of the component sizes (cf. \cite{J09b}).
+\begin{remark}\normalfont By taking $w_i=1$ for all $i\in [n]$, implies that $\Wli=|\Cli|$, and thus Theorem~\ref{thm:susceptibility} hold also for the usual susceptibility functions defined in terms of the component sizes (cf. \cite{J09b}).
 In the proof of Theorem~\ref{thm:main}, we will require a more general weight function, where $w_i$ is taken to be the number of half-edges deleted from vertex $i$ due to percolation. \end{remark}